Is Paris Expensive to Visit?

 Drinks

-Remember that you can order tap water for free in restaurants (“une carafe d’eau”).
+Remember that you can always ask for free tap water in restaurants by ordering une carafe d’eau.

 5. Cost of Activities in Paris

-If you want to tick the main attractions off your bucket list, consider the Paris Museum Pass.
-With this pass (for 2, 4, or 6 consecutive days), you can visit more than 60 museums and attractions in Paris and its region (Versailles included), and it cuts down the costs considerably.
+If you plan to visit multiple sites, the Paris Museum Pass can be a smart option.
+Available for 2, 4, or 6 consecutive days, it grants entry to more than 60 museums and attractions in Paris and its surrounding region, including Versailles, and can help you save significantly.
 Check out my Paris Museum Pass review to understand if this is convenient for you.

 6. Cost of Transportation in Paris